 With the cosmological principle, changes in the universe are only permitted as long as these changes do not change the spatial arrangement.
 This means that only changes are permitted that lead to uniform changes in distance and thus also uniform changes in density through expansion or contraction of the space.

-1.2 Potential function of the gravitational force and the Poisson equation or as a directed force
+1.2 Potential function of the gravitational force and the Poisson equation

 We start with Newton's law of gravitation: